Guillermo del Toro's unrealized projects: Beauty

 In July 2011, producer Denise Di Novi revealed to ComingSoon.net that she was developing a live action film of the "Beauty and the Beast" fairy tale with del Toro producing and Emma Watson set to star as the titular beauty.
 In August that year, del Toro stated Watson was "perfect" for the film and that they were both interested in pursuing a classic iteration of the tale.
 In February 2012, it was officially confirmed that del Toro would direct the film, under the title Beauty, for Warner Bros., with Andrew Davies tapped to write the screenplay from a treatment by del Toro.
 In 2014, he withdrew himself from the project as director, opting instead to produce alongside Di Novi due to scheduling conflicts.
 Though del Toro's adaptation never materialized, Watson would go on to play the role of Belle in Walt Disney Pictures' 2017 live action remake.
+Del Toro had wanted to cast Michael Shannon as his version of the Beast, on the basis of his eyes.
+Channing Tatum was also offered an unspecified role, which he regretfully declined.